-- 16.1 At CKY we operate a culture of transparency. - 16.2 The admissions procedure and policy is transparent and open to all that would like to view it.
+- 16.1 At CKY we operate a culture of transparency. - 16.2 The admissions procedure and policy are transparent and open to all that would like to view it.
+It is currently available on the school's website.

 17. Entry Grade Level